ericpante/bioinfo/3_RADseq_exercises.md

 ## playing with the parameters

-Run in triplicate : choose a file and split it in three chuncks : `split -l929328 SRR1754715.fastq boudin`.
+Run in triplicate : choose a file and split it in three chuncks : `split -l929328 SRR1754715.fastq slice`.
 Check the number of sequences for each replicate with `grep` and `wc`(with a pipe) as seen previously.

+Create your `param` file : ìpyrad -n test`creates param-test.txt.
+I've put an example in the github.

 depth of coverage : for parameters [11] and [12] ; check and change parameter [13] accordingly.
 1. 6 : the default